Pokes303/WUPDownloader/README.md

 # WUPDownloader
 Download installable content from the NUS, directly on the WiiU SD Card

-Please, don't do piracy with this app!
-Only download games that you had bought before
+This app doesn't support piracy.
+Only download games that you had bought before!

 **WIP WUPDownloaderGX2**
 # Features